Maudie Mason: Background and development

 Graeme and Sarah Lorimer were a husband-and-wife author team, “two members of Philadelphia main line society”, who married in 1926 and had four children of their own.
-They specialized in literary works in the romantic comedy theme, such as “The Plot Sickens” and “Feature for June”, which Graeme co-write with Eileen Tighe and which was adapted as the movie June Bride.
+They specialized in literary works in the romantic comedy theme, such as “The Plot Sickens” and “Feature for June”, which Graeme co-wrote with Eileen Tighe and which was adapted as the movie June Bride.
 Graeme Lorimer was the fiction editor of the Ladies’ Home Journal and the son of George Horace Lorimer, long-time editor of The Saturday Evening Post.
 Sarah Lorimer was the daughter of Frank H. Moss, a Philadelphia housing developer and mortgage banker.

 The Lorimers wrote at least 36 short stories featuring “Maudie” for the Ladies’ Home Journal in the 1930s and 1940s.
 According to family tradition, Graeme devised the plots, and Sarah provided the dialogue.
 Many of the characters and situations came from the authors’ own lives and those of their friends, who formed the basis of a number of the characters and story lines.
 Sarah Lorimer's brother, Hunter Moss, and his wife Dora were the inspiration for Sylvia and Jerry, and Graeme Lorimer borrowed at least one of his younger brothers’ entanglements for a plot.
 When they ran low on their own witty banter, the Lorimers offered to pay teens they knew for any wisecracks that got published.
 They were sufficiently successful that Life magazine called them “lexicographers to the independent young American female.”

 The books are structured by episodic chapters, each a story in itself and with little connection between them; they are essentially reprints of the magazine stories.
 Some of the stories were adapted for the stage by the Lorimers and others.